Got some time to kill? Get clued up on all things theatre, keep yourself busy or have some fun with all our new content

 Most West End theatres are closed on Sundays, but there are some exceptions to this rule if you want to catch a London Theatre show at the weekend.

 The majority of West End theatres have performances on Monday nights, but some of those shows that have Sunday performances close on Mondays.
-You can’t see Six the Musical, Matilda, The Comedy About a Bank Robbery, The Play That Goes Wrong, The Woman in Black, Disney’s The Lion King, Thriller LIVE, Harry Potter and the Cursed Child or Fiddler on the Roof on Mondays.
+You can’t see Six the Musical, Matilda, The Comedy About a Bank Robbery, The Play That Goes Wrong, The Woman in Black, Disney’s The Lion King, Thriller LIVE or Harry Potter and the Cursed Child on Mondays.

 Evening performances of London Theatre shows by and large start at 19:30 every night that there is a performance, but there is some variation on this.
 The following shows’ evening performances do not start until 19:45 nightly: